stranck/WeAreNumberOneButItIsAComputerVirus/README.md

       - Open a we are number meme
       - Write "robbie rotten" on your keyboard
       - Copy some phrases in your clipboard
-      - Draw random Robbie Rotten face on your screen (After a while that the virus startupped)
+      - Draw random Robbie Rotten face on your screen
-      - Draw another Robbie Rotten face on your cursor (After a while that the virus startupped)
+      - Draw another Robbie Rotten face on your cursor
       - Play a random Lazy Town sound
       - Sportacock.exe stopped working
       - Pixel start hacking your pc (open a green cmd windows that run a random command)